-Your Google My Business account makes it easy for consumers to discover, learn about, and contact your business online.These are the core benefits of a Google My Business account, and if that's not enough to convince you, consider the disadvantages of not having one.
+Whether you’re a local mainstay or are just starting a business, your Google Business Profile makes it easy for consumers to discover, learn about, and contact your business online.These are the core benefits of a Google My Business account, and if that’s not enough to convince you, consider the disadvantages of not having one.

 You risk losing customers.
 Without a Google My Business account, you don’t have control over the information displayed in your Business Profile, and according to a BrightLocal study, 68% of consumers would stop using a local business after finding incorrect information online.

 You risk a poor reputation.
 Without a Google My Business account, you cannot respond to your Google reviews, which is a mandatory section of your Business Profile.
 And with reviews being both a Google ranking factor and the number one influence on consumer buying, being able to manage them is a must.